The Bankrate promise

 Rules for spousal IRAs: Here’s who qualifies and what the contribution limits are

 A couple must file a joint tax return (married filing jointly) to meet the criteria for a spousal IRA.
-Each spouse can contribute up to the annual maximum ($6,000 in 2021 and 2022 for those under age 50; $7,000 for those over age 50), but the total contribution cannot exceed the taxable compensation reported on their tax return.
+Each spouse can contribute up to the annual maximum ($6,000 in 2022 for those under age 50; $7,000 for those over age 50), but the total contribution cannot exceed the taxable compensation reported on their tax return.

-Hence, a couple must report earnings of at least $12,000 to make a maximum contribution if they’re under 50 years old, or $14,000 if they’re both over that age.
+So, a couple must report earnings of at least $12,000 to make a maximum contribution if they’re under 50 years old, or $14,000 if they’re both over that age.
 Otherwise, the IRS limits their contribution based on their income.

 Also, it’s important to note that a spousal IRA is not a joint IRA.
 Instead, each spouse has an account under their own name.